Cascading/cascading.load/README.md

 To see if Load has already been added to your PATH, type:

-    $ which cascading.load
+    $ which load

 To install for all users into `/usr/local/bin`:

-    $ sudo ./bin/cascading.load install
+    $ sudo ./bin/load install

-or for the current user only into `~/.cascading.load`:
+or for the current user only into `~/.load`:

-    $ ./bin/cascading.load install
+    $ ./bin/load install

 For detailed instructions:

-    $ ./bin/cascading.load help install
+    $ ./bin/load help install

 Choose the method that best suites your environment.

-If you are running Load on AWS Elastic MapReduce, you need to follow the [Elastic MapReduce instructions](https://aws.amazon.com/elasticmapreduce/#details) on the AWS site, which typically expect the `cascading.load-<release-date>.jar` to be uploaded to AWS S3.
+If you are running Load on AWS Elastic MapReduce, you need to follow the [Elastic MapReduce instructions](https://aws.amazon.com/elasticmapreduce/#details) on the AWS site, which typically expect the `load-<release-date>.jar` to be uploaded to AWS S3.

 Using
 -----